-This chapter provides a detailed description and comprehensive reference for the ZOLL Z Vent ventilator's alarms.
+This chapter provides a detailed description and comprehensive reference for ZOLL ventilator alarms.
 This chapter addresses the following:

-- Describes alarm types and priorities - Provides a comprehensive list of alarms
+- · Describes alarm types and priorities - Provides a comprehensive list of alarms

 Alarm Overview

 To safeguard the patient, the ventilator continuously monitors the patient, device, and environment to ensure that all of the systems are functioning as intended.
 When device detects a problem, it triggers an alarm and displays a Smart Help message to alert you.